Alev Kelter: Personal life

-Born to Mark Perusse and Leyla Kelter, she has two brothers and a twin sister, Derya Kelter, who also played soccer and ice hockey.
-Before she was nine, her family had moved four times because her father was a fighter pilot in the U.S. Air Force.
+Born to Mark Perusse and Leyla Kelter, she has two brothers, Erol and Aydin and a twin sister, Derya, who also played soccer and ice hockey.
+Before she was nine, her family had moved four times because her parents were in the military.
+Kelter was raised in Alaska and was the first woman to play boys' varsity high school ice hockey.
+She also played for the U23 USA soccer team and U18 USA ice hockey team.
 Kelter attended Chugiak High School in Chugiak, Alaska.
 She graduated with a degree in Fine Arts from University of Wisconsin in 2015.

-Kelter is a part of the LGBTQ community and has spoken out against banning transgender women from playing women's rugby.
+At the 2024 Paris Olympics, Kelter got engaged to her partner, fellow rugby player Kathryn Treder.